rat-h/lut4brian/README.md

 Brian is a free, open source simulator for spiking neural networks.
 It is written in the Python programming language and is available on almost all platforms.
 We believe that a simulator should not only save the time of processors, but also the time of scientists.
 Brian is therefore designed to be easy to learn and use, highly flexible and easily extensible.

 ### What is Lookup table approximation?
-The lookup-table approximation is a classical method for computation acceleration in a numerical problem of these kinds, known for centuries.
+The lookup-table approximation is a classical method for computation acceleration in a numerical problem, known for centuries.
 It is extensively used in such software as NEURON and GENESIS, but I kind of miss it in Brian.
 This approximation is based on a straightforward algorithm:
 First, before simulation, one needs to precompute lookup tables for values of $m_\infty(v)$, $h_\infty(v)$, and so on in a full range of voltages.